PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   from the pre-rewrite Pool shape after the layout sets change; it is not replaced by the rendered rewrite target.
 - `ConversionRequest.from_kwargs` is the direct exporter's only raw-kwargs boundary.
-Quantization validation receives `request.options`, all 36 remaining optional reads use `request.get`, and typed artifact decisions remain on `request.artifacts`.
-This is a source-routing change only; keys, defaults, coercions, public return values, and downstream arguments are unchanged.
+Quantization validation receives `request.options`, normal option reads use `request.get`, and typed artifact decisions remain on `request.artifacts`.
+Checkpoint `907c91fa` mechanically converted all 36 former raw reads without changing keys, defaults, coercions, public return values, or downstream arguments.
+- `resolve_requested_exporter_controls` now owns seven artifact-specific
+  settings.
+It performs no option reads when SavedModel, PyTorch, and integer calibration are all unrequested.
+Requested output paths, persistence, timeout conversion, shape/test data, and custom-input values preserve their existing defaults and dependencies.
 - Shared parsers preserve the exact old generated syntax when broadening would change rule eligibility.
 Parser ownership tests prevent duplicate exporter implementations and unused compatibility imports.